kayrus/elk-kubernetes/README.md

 `k8s-events-printer.yaml` manifest is a simple `alpine` container with `curl` and `jq` tools installed.
 It prints all Kubernetes events into stdout and `fluentd` just parses and forwards these events into Elasticsearch as a regular json log.

+## Known issues

+`curl` connection could be closed which results in container recreation.
+Possible reasons for this issue is `kube-proxy` which refreshes `iptables` rules.
+Needs detailed investigation.

 # TODO

 ## Automatically add indexes for geoip